 This advanced strategy offers businesses more control over the keywords that their optimized products show up for.
 In addition, it allows them to isolate and dedicate budgets to search queries that convert well.

 Priorities do not influence the search relevance or affect how your product id shows for any specific query.

 Rather, priorities set the Google product categories and their corresponding bids that are most significant to you, so as to favor particular products.
-Using Google Shopping campaigns is a very powerful way to place your products in front of your motivated prospects.
+Using our Google Shopping feed management software for google shopping campaigns is a very powerful way to place your products in front of your motivated prospects.
 It depends on the look-up query your audience uses.

 Yes, 1 out of 3 searches begins with a Google search, yet not everyone comes to Google with the same buying intent or interest.
 This is why your Google Shopping campaign will benefit if you optimize it for buyers at different buying stages, starting from awareness to buying.